zulucmd/zulu/fish_completions.md

-## Generating Fish Completions For Your cobra.Command
+## Generating Fish Completions For Your zulu.Command

 Please refer to [Shell Completions](shell_completions.md) for details.